talshapira/talshapira.github.io/_portfolio/flowpic.md

 ## License

-Our proceesed dataset (i.e. CSV files) is publicly available for researchers.
+Our proceesed dataset (i.e. CSV files) is publicly available upon request for researchers.
 If you are using our dataset, you should cite our related research paper, as well as UNB's related research papers:

 * T. Shapira and Y. Shavitt, "FlowPic: Encrypted Internet Traffic Classification is as Easy as Image Recognition," IEEE INFOCOM 2019 - IEEE Conference on Computer Communications Workshops (INFOCOM WKSHPS), Paris, France, 2019, pp. 680-687.